a-dietrich/SEGA-Genesis-Demos/sor4-slideshow/README.md

-# Streets of Rage 4 SEGA Genesis Slideshow
+# Streets of Rage 4 Slideshow

 After having played through Streets of Rage 4, I was curious how it would look on a Mega Drive, so I made a very small slideshow with SGDK using a couple of images I found on Google.
 Turns out even with 16 colors this does not look so bad.
 With a more sophisticated tiling and 64 colors it could probably look much better.